Eagle Rock, Virginia: Rail history

 At the end of the James River and Kanawha Canal system, transportation was done by rail.
 Eagle Rock was the point of convergence of the Richmond and Alleghany Railroad (soon to be known as the Chesapeake and Ohio Railway, and later CSX Transportation) and the Craig Valley Line, which ran to Surber Station and on to New Castle, Virginia.

 Geography

 Eagle Rock is located at 37°38′26″N 79°48′04″W (37.6422510, −079.7918942).

-According to the United States Census Bureau, the CDP has a total area of 0.71 square miles.
+According to the United States Census Bureau, the CDP has a total area of 0.71 square mile, all land.

 Demographics

+Eagle Rock first appeared as a census designated place in the 2020 U.S. census.